MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## Where is the data stored and who has access to it?

-The data is stored in the Microsoft Common Data Service (CDS) in the tenant that you have admin privileges to.
+The data is stored in Common Data Service in the tenant that you have admin privileges to.
 Please sign in to Dynamics 365 using the credentials created during the sign-up process.
 For more information, [see the Setup topic](setup.md).

 ## What file formats are supported?